Reflective Socks and Ways to Stay Safe on Runs

 Unlike when you’re biking, you should always run against traffic.
 Though it’s best to avoid running on roads entirely, it can sometimes be unavoidable.
 If you do jog on the side of the road, make sure you’re running against traffic.
 When you run towards oncoming vehicles, you can react faster to bad drivers swerving into you.

-When you run outside, the safest times will usually be when its day time, as you’ll be more visible to anyone passing by if you need help.
-Plus, you’ll be more likely to avoid people with bad intentions, and drivers will have an easier time seeing you.
-If you choose to run at night, or even in the early morning or at dusk, wear clothes with reflective colors, such as neon green, yellow, white, light blue, or orange, to make yourself more visible.
+When you run outside, the safest times will usually be during the day, as you’ll be more visible to anyone passing by if you need help.
+You’ll also be more likely to avoid people with bad intentions, and drivers will have an easier time seeing you.
+If you choose to run at night, in the early morning, or at dusk, wear clothes with reflective colors, such as neon green, yellow, white, light blue, or orange, to make yourself more visible.

 Choose Wrightsock for Anti-Blister Reflective Socks